44617461536369656e6365/CarND-MPC-Project/README.md

 - The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

-I have accounted for the latency in the estimation by definition of an experimental latency constant `MPC::constants::latency` which I applied to the prediction in auxiliary function `apply_latency_to_state` at lines 98 - 104 in `main.cpp`.
+I have accounted for the latency in the estimation by definition of an experimental latency constant `MPC::constants::latency` which I applied to the prediction in auxiliary function `predict_state` at lines 98 - 109 in `main.cpp`.

 ---